EDIorg/data-package-best-practices/docs/_posts/2019-11-20-how-to-markdown.md

 ~~~~~~~~~~~

-code block with language specified is defined by backquotes:
+A code block with language specified is defined by backquotes:

 ```ruby
 def what?